Connect with others who understand.

 • Changes in your bite

 You may take hormonal therapy if you have hormone receptor-positive breast cancer.
-Hormonal therapy can affect your gums by blocking the positive effect of sex hormones, such as estrogen, which is involved in gum health and gum tissue growth.
+Hormonal therapy can affect your gums by blocking the positive effect of sex hormones, such as estrogen, which are involved in gum health and gum tissue growth.

 Examples of antiestrogen hormone therapy include: